We’re expecting 300,000 football fans to rush into Nashville for the ALL-FREE 2019 NFL Draft festivities Thursday, April 25-Saturday, April 27.

 - Investigate in advance nearby restaurants that have call-ahead take-out service.
 If you need a place to plop down and eat your to-go meal, try Riverfront Park, the area around Ascend Amphitheatre, the Music City Walk of Fame park between the Country Music Walk of Fame and Hilton or cross the Pedestrian Bridge to Cumberland Park.

-- To escape crowds, try visiting restaurants at least two blocks off Broadway.
+- To escape crowds, try visiting restaurants at least one block off Broadway.
 There are a few more options, particularly for fast food, to the north of Broadway than in SoBro (south of Broadway).
 You might also get lucky with the food vendors housed in the NFL Draft Experience.

 - There are 20+ honky tonks and music venues on Lower Broadway.
 Use my Complete Guide to Honky Tonks on Broadway to identify your best matches for food, drink and entertainment.
 If you want to be close to the action but away from the throngs, consult my Guide to Honky Tonks Beyond Broadway.